turingschool/lesson_plans/ruby_02-web_applications_with_ruby/entity-relationship-diagramming.md

 then a1=>b1, c1, c2  AND b1=>a1, c1, c2

 This derives from the meaning of one-to-one relationship.
 For each instance of A, there is only one instance of B corresponding to A.  So each attribute of a1 (which identifies an instance of A) corresponds to only one attribute of b1 (which identifies an instance of B).
-This means a1=>b1.
+This means a1=>b1 and b1=>a1.

 ![figure_6](images/ERD-figure6.png)